 Nova sees waste as a resource and collects landscape waste, cardboard, logs, coffee grounds and food waste from a café on the premises and uses it around the garden.
 Nothing goes to waste here.
 Find out more from this video interview I conducted with her!

 If you are looking for exotic vegetable, herb or flower seeds that are not already available locally in Singapore, here are a few international seed suppliers that might have exactly what you are after.

 Can I buy seeds from overseas to Singapore?

 Can you import seeds to Singapore?
-Yes, however it is recommended by NParks that you get a phytosanitary certificate, with the exception of some plants.
-Many people don’t really bother because it can be expensive, and also inspection hasn’t really been actively enforced, but in the event that your seeds are seized, it could be subject to inspection by NParks.
+Yes, however it is recommended by NParks that you get a phytosanitary certificate.
+Many people don’t really bother because it can be expensive, but of late some gardeners have had their seed packages redirected by SingPost and redirected to NParks and have been fined.
 When it comes to bringing in live plants, it is important that you know what the regulations are.
 See here for NPark’s regulations on bringing plants and plant products into Singapore.